ECG interpretation: Characteristics of the normal ECG (P-wave, QRS complex, ST segment, T-wave)

 The P-wave, PR interval and PR segment

 ECG interpretation traditionally starts with an assessment of the P-wave.
 The P-wave reflects atrial depolarization (activation).
 The PR interval is the distance between the onset of the P-wave to the onset of the QRS complex.
 The PR interval is assessed in order to determine whether impulse conduction from the atria to the ventricles is normal.
 The flat line between the end of the P-wave and the onset of the QRS complex is called the PR segment and it reflects the slow impulse conduction through the atrioventricular node.
-The PR segment serves as the baseline (also referred to as reference line or isoelectric line) of the ECG curve.
+The PR segment serves as the baseline (also referred to as the reference line or isoelectric line) of the ECG curve.
 The amplitude of any deflection/wave is measured by using the PR segment as the baseline.
 Refer to Figure 1.

 The QRS complex